yukai-yang/SMFilter_Experiments/README.md

 # SMFilter_Experiments
 provides R codes and RMarkdown files for all the experiments in the paper "State-Space Models on Stiefel Manifold with A New Approach to Nonlinear Filtering"

-Notice that you will have to install the package SMFilter before running the RMarkdown code.
+Notice that you will have to install the package "SMFilter" before running the RMarkdown code.
 They can be found here

 https://github.com/yukai-yang/SMFilter